opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Cloning Levels
 ''''''''''''''
-Sometimes it may be useful to create a clone of a level in order to edit it without affecting the original one.
+Sometimes it may be useful to create a clone of a level, or a part of it, in order to edit it without affecting the original one.
 For example you may want to create a new animation level starting from the drawings of another level, in order to have two sequences similar but not identical.

 The **Clone** command allows you to create a copy of the selected cells, preserving the numbering order and assigning a new name to it.
 The **_clone** suffix appended to the name of the level is the default.

-The cloned level will contain only drawings exposed in the selected cells, even if the original level is composed of more drawings; they will be automatically exposed in the column on the right (or layer on top) of the selection, shifting the following columns/layers.
+The cloned level will contain *only drawings exposed in the selected cells*, even if the original level is composed of more drawings; they will be automatically exposed in the column on the right (or layer on top) of the selection, shifting the following columns/layers.

-The new level will be available in the Scene Cast as a new element; it will be saved in the **+drawings** or **+extras** default folder, according to the format of the original file, as soon as you save it with the **Save** command, or you save the scene.
+The new level will be available in the Scene Cast as a new element; it will be saved in the **+drawings** or **+extras** default folder, according to the format of the original file, as soon as you save it with the **Save Level** command, or you save the scene.

-The cell selection can also spread over several columns: in this case the same number of new columns will be inserted to make room for the cloning result.
+The cell selection can also spread over several columns/layers: in this case the same number of new columns/layers will be inserted to make room for the cloning result.
 If more than one level is selected, the same number of new levels will be created and it's not possible to assign a name to the cloned levels.

 .. tip:: **To clone levels:**